hthreads/hthreads.github.io/classes/embedded-systems/labs/lab1/index.md

 1. Prepare a lab report: (Use the lab report template provided)
     * Give an account of what you did in this lab, what you learned, and anything you found interesting.
-    * Include the screenshots of your Uartlite controller and neighboring components, and the output of your "SDK Terminal" window.
+    * Include the screenshots of your Uartlite controller and neighboring components and the output of your "SDK Terminal" window.
     * Include essential relevant screenshots, diagrams, and code snippets necessary to your writing in the report.
 2. Submit, separately, all your code files (e.g. the "helloworld.c" file).
     * _**NB: DO NOT** paste your code in your lab report._